Stay tuned for our 2026 Spring Launch date.

 Ride America’s Last All-Wooden, Double-Sternwheel Ferry Boat

-Cross the milewide Susquehanna River on the last all wooden, double-sternwheel paddle boat in the United States.
-Operating since 1817.
+Cross the mile-wide Susquehanna River aboard the last all-wooden, double-sternwheel paddle boat still operating in the United States.
+For more than 207 years, the Millersburg Ferry has continued carrying passengers across the river just as it has since 1817.

 207 Years of History